Solutions To Countrys Problems In Hands Of Elite, Common People: Arif Alvi - UrduPoint

 elections of February 8, he was also quite confident that the polls would be held on the given date.

-He appreciated the Chief Justice and the Supreme court for taking strong step on matter of holding elections.
+He appreciated the Chief Justice and the Supreme Court for taking strong step on the matter of holding elections.

 He also appreciated the caretaker prime minister's statement of holding free and fair elections saying that he fully supported his statement.

 President Alvi said despite assurance from Afghanistan governments, terrorism from across the border could not stop.
-"I reiterate that it is very important that peace should prevail in the country, and Afghanistan and particularly international player India are fully engaged in terrorism activities in Pakistan for which many proves have also been shown," he said.
+"I reiterate that it is very important that peace should prevail in the country", he said and viewed some international players particularly India were fully engaged in terrorism activities in Pakistan for which many proofs have also been shown.

 He said our Army had been bravely facing all these threats and would do it in future as well.